asirff399/SoftHeal/README.md

 - Users can register, log in, and log out.
 - Users can donate.
 - User can review the post he/she donated.
-- User can filter post category-wise.
+- User can filter posts category-wise.

 ## Features